stacks-archive/blockstack.go/indexer/README.md

 # Blockstack Indexer

-The resolver runs through all the names in the blockstack network, pulls their zonefiles and resolves their profiles by fetching the data there.
-It persists this data in a mongodb instance to survive restarts and resyncs the data if the process dies.
+The resolver runs through all the names in the Blockstack network, pulls their Zonefiles and resolves their profiles by fetching the data there.
+It persists this data in a Mongodb instance to survive restarts and re-syncs the data if the process dies.

 The blockstack api runs an instance of the resolver to help manage responses.
 The resolver also has the database connection.

+# Implement Retries for the following methods: